jrs33/SolarCellAutotest/README.md

 2) With this UUID, open up the `syncCsvToUSB.sh` bash script, and notice the second line, which has a variable `USB_UUID_FROM_DISPLAY_MOUNTS=""`.
 Add the UUID you found from step 1 to this variable, and save the shell script with this new variable.
 3) **If you did not start the server in the GUI** start up the Flask web server by typing in `./webserver.sh`
 4) Download ngrok [here](https://ngrok.com/download); **BE SURE TO DOWNLOAD THE LINUX EXECUTABLE**.
 This downloads a standalone binary file, which Linux systems will not be able to run directly.
 To make sure the tunnel renew process works, you need to type `mv <ngrok_binary> /usr/local/bin/` to allow the Pi to recognize the binary file.
 You should be able to verify by type `ngrok http 80`, and you should see a screen displaying various url and traffic information.
 If so, you're all set to connect SolarBytes to the open web!
+5) Finally you need to set your specific user name and password to gate the web application.
+Go into the `auth.py` file in the app folder and edit the `checkAuth()` function to your desired username and password.

 Thats it!
 Data should now be able to be synced on the USB with that UUID connected to your Pi.